 The exhibition is called 700 Nimes Road, which was Elizabeth Taylor’s address in the glamorous Los Angeles neighbourhood known as Bel-Air.

-Installation shot of 700 Nimes Road exhibition by Catherine Opie
+Above: Installation shot of 700 Nimes Road exhibition by Catherine Opie

 The photographs have the ability to transport us to this hushed, rarefied retreat where the iconic actress spent her last years in violet tinted luxury.
 Catherine Obie had access to the home and belongings of Elizabeth Taylor.
 Despite the fact that she never actually met Elizabeth Taylor the images and the “indirect portrait” they create are filled with tenderness and respectful reverence.

 Below, an array of perfect sling back heels in assorted pastels, about size six, stand ready for the return of their owner as Fang strolls by.

 “The Shoe Closet” by Catherine Opie